MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Printing-Reports-from-a-Background-Session.md

 ---
-title: "Printing Reports from a Background Session" ms.custom: na ms.date: 06/05/2016 ms.reviewer: na
+title:"Printing Reports from a Background Session" ms.custom: na ms.date: 06/05/2016
+ms.reviewer: na
 ms.suite: na
 ms.tgt_pltfrm: na
 ms.topic: article
+ms-prod:"dynamics-nav-2017"
 ms.assetid: 2ca013c1-f142-4679-8c09-876841c83029
 caps.latest.revision: 10
-manager: terryaus
+manager: edupont
 ---
 # Printing Reports from a Background Session
 If you print a report from a background session that you started by using the [STARTSESSION Function \(Sessions\)](STARTSESSION-Function--Sessions-.md), or if you print a report from a NAS services session, then you must know which printer prints the report.